yeonghun00/dc/README.md

 # Dcinside

-Dcinside is a Korean website that resembles Reddit.
+Dcinside is a Korean website similar to Reddit.

 **Crawler**